gfbio/gfbio-portal/README.md

 ## mockups
 Any new design documents can be shared here.
 However, most of our documents are stored internally http://fusion.cs.uni-jena.de/git/gfbio/ Please contact us if you need more information.

+# TO-DO
+Mockups folder has not been updated for 3 years.
+And besides our private git repository, we document the design on wiki pages.
+Please consider to remove this.